 If the blood-filled channel ruptures through the aortic wall, aortic dissection is usually fatal.

-Aortic dissection can affect anyone, but is most often found in men, aged 40 to 70.
+Aortic dissection occurs in approximately two out of every 10,000 people.
+It can affect anyone, but is most often found in men aged 40 to 70.

 Most commonly associated with high blood pressure, an aortic dissection also can result from atherosclerosis.

 Other risk factors include:

 The UPMC Center for Thoracic Aortic Disease is a specialty program led by cardiothoracic surgeons at UPMC.
 The center offers a full range of treatments for disorders and diseases affecting the aorta, including aortic dissection.